Abby Alten Schwartz

 The Seattle Times – Where Coffee is King, Meet the Man Transforming Coffee Dregs into Art

-– Babesiosis, a Dangerous Tick-borne Infection That Attacks Red Blood Cells, Appears to be a Growing Problem
+The Washington Post – Babesiosis, a Dangerous Tick-borne Infection That Attacks Red Blood Cells, Appears to be a Growing Problem

 Unbroken Journal – My Muse is a Slippery Bitch